How to Caramelize Onions

 You will love this Caramelized Onions Recipe

 Deeply flavored and golden in color, caramelized onions have a sweet flavor paired with a savory flavor.
-They are the perfect addition to salads, sandwiches, quesadillas, french onion soup, onion dip… the list goes on and on!
+They are the perfect addition to salads, sandwiches, chicken quesadillas in the oven, french onion soup, onion dip… the list goes on and on!
 Think of them as little flavor bombs.

 Caramelized Onions vs Sauteed Onions